daswer123/xtts-webui/README.md

 If you don't know where to start for xtts-finetune-webui, watch this [video](https://www.youtube.com/watch?v=8tpDiiouGxc)

+## TODO
+- [ ] Add a status bar with progress and error information
+- [ ] Add the ability to customize speakers when batch processing
+- [ ] Integrate training into the standard interface
+- [ ] Add API

 ## Installation

 Use this web UI through [Google Colab](https://colab.research.google.com/drive/1MrzAYgANm6u79rCCQQqBSoelYGiJ1qYL)